voxpupuli/puppet-ldapquery/README.md

 ## Dependencies

 The Ruby `net-ldap` gem is required to communicate with LDAP.
-The current version of net-ldap requires ruby 2.0.0.
-If you run your master with puppetserver you have to use version 0.12.1 which is the last version compatible with ruby 1.9 which is used by puppetserver.
-To install this use the following command: `puppetserver gem install net-ldap -v 0.12.1`
+To install this use the following command: `puppetserver gem install net-ldap`.
+Version 0.11.0 or newer of `net-ldap` is required.

 In some environments, when `ldapquery()` is used on Puppet Server, an error like the following may appear.